Veterans’ Employment Services

 Veterans with significant barriers to employment, as well as eligible spouses and caregivers, are eligible for individualized career services to obtain or retain employment.
 This is a federally defined category with services offered and administered by state employees at Anchorage, Fairbanks, and Matanuska-Susitna job centers.
 These veteran specialists provide individualized career services including:

 - Comprehensive and specialized assessments of skill levels and service needs.

 - Development of an individual employment plan to identify the employment goals.

 - Short term prevocational services that may include: development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, and professional conduct to prepare individuals for unsubsidized employment or training.

-For specific eligibility and questions about veteran services, please contact your nearest Alaska Job Center or email the Statewide Veteran Coordinator.
-Veterans and covered spouses and caregivers, may be eligible for intensive services or may qualify for a federal program within our partnership network.
+For specific eligibility and questions about veteran employment services, please contact your nearest Alaska Job Center or email the Statewide Veteran Coordinator .
+Veterans and covered spouses and caregivers, may be eligible for individualized career services or may qualify for a federal program within our partnership network.